mburnwal88/chatboat-using-mern/README.md

 # CHATBOAT-USING-MERN

-> A full-stack MERN monorepo project with separate frontend (React) and backend (Node.js/Express) running concurrently.
+> A Chatboat using Ollama local model and MERN stack tech skills monorepo project with separate frontend (React) and backend (Node.js/Express) running concurrently.

 ---